 - making of serious threats.

-An Intervention Order can place a variety of conditions upon the person it is against but generally speaking, it states that the person must not commit family violence or prohibited behaviours, or go within 5 meters of the other person.
-If these conditions are breached, the police can lay charges for breaching the Intervention Order.
+An Intervention Order can place various conditions upon the person it is against.
+Still, generally speaking, it states that the person must not commit family violence or prohibited behaviours or go within 5 meters of the other person.
+If these conditions are breached, the Police can lay charges for contravening the Intervention Order.

 Do I need to apply for the Intervention Order or will the Police?